KhaledZra/ProjectX/README.md

 ﻿SUVNET22 MMORPG spel av Omar, Khaled och Robert!

 ## Requirements for playing: Docker and .NET SDK (unless you use the release version you don't need .NET SDK)
-There currently is no release version so both parts are neccesary :(
+Clarification, if you install the release version you only need Docker.

-How to play:
+How to play (from cloning):
  - Start the docker service in docker-compose.yml (this is our database the game needs to be running)
- - Start the game by either using terminal 'dotnet run' within the MainProgram directory or using your IDE to run MainProgram
+ - Start the game by either using terminal 'dotnet run' within the MainProgram directory or using your IDE to run MainProgram. (without installing only cloning code)

+How to play (with release version):
+ - Start the docker service in docker-compose.yml (this is our database the game needs to be running)
- - You can download here https://github.com/KhaledZra/ProjectX/releases/tag/v1.0
+ - You can download the release version here https://github.com/KhaledZra/ProjectX/releases/tag/v1.0
+ - run the MainProgram.exe

 ## Game screenshots!